 Who is this bed size ideal for?

 A King bed is typically best suited for couples.
 In fact, a King mattress is the equivalent of each individual sleeping in their own Twin XL bed (pushed together).
 The King bed offers each sleeper 8 additional inches of space compared to a Queen sized bed, which makes it ideal for Master Bedrooms, but potentially too large for some individuals.

 Who is this bed size ideal for?

 The Twin XL has the identical width as a Standard Twin, but it’s approximately 5″ longer, making it the same length as a Queen or King.
 The Twin XL is a solid option for college dormitories or taller children who may have smaller rooms.
 Travelers will also see them in hostels where multiple beds are in one large room.

 Other Size Options

 |Width||39" (each half)|

 A Standard Twin is also known as a Single bed, and Twin mattresses and beds are often the next steps for children who have outgrown their cribs.
-Twin mattresses are also a great option for smaller bedrooms like Guest Rooms, as well as bunk beds, which are traditionally manufactured in Twin size.
+Twin mattresses are also a great option for guest rooms or smaller bedrooms, as well as bunk beds, which are traditionally manufactured in Twin size.

 - People upgrading their Master Bedroom, King sized beds tend to be the best fit for larger master bedrooms, where there is ample space not only for the new bed but for the additional pieces of furniture and accessories in the bedroom.

 - Individuals who like to stretch out, while it comes down to personal preference, many couples opt for a King size bed over a Queen (or a Full for that matter).
 In a King-sized mattress, each person gets 38″ of space on each side, which makes it comfortable for couples to spread out, or for the youngest family member to hop in during the night.